doriordan/skuber/README.md

 - major enhancements should be targeted in the first place at Skuber 3, and backported to Skuber 2 only by exception.
 - future releases of Skuber 2 are likely to be less frequent than future releases of Skuber 3, although exceptions may be made for security and other urgent fixes.

+In general users are strongly encouraged to migrate to Skuber 3 at the earliest opportunity for the latest releases and best support going forward.